LisaCharlotteKane/marketing-program-tr/src/prd.md

 - **Contrast Goal**: WCAG AA compliance for all text elements

 ## Edge Cases & Problem Scenarios
-- **Potential Obstacles**: Users entering negative or unrealistic values
+- **Potential Obstacles**: Users entering negative or unrealistic values; tracking status changes over time
-- **Edge Case Handling**: Input validation to ensure positive numbers
+- **Edge Case Handling**: Input validation to ensure positive numbers; clear status indicators
-- **Technical Constraints**: Form needs to handle both text and numeric inputs
+- **Technical Constraints**: Form needs to handle both text and numeric inputs; URL validation for issue links

 ## Implementation Considerations
-- **Scalability Needs**: Potential to add more calculation fields later
+- **Scalability Needs**: Potential to add more calculation fields and execution metrics later
-- **Testing Focus**: Validate calculation accuracy
+- **Testing Focus**: Validate calculation accuracy and status transitions
 - **Critical Questions**: Are the calculation formulas accurate to business needs?
+Do the execution tracking fields cover all necessary information?

 ## Reflection
-- This approach provides a straightforward, professional tool focused on accuracy and clarity.
+- This approach provides a comprehensive tool that spans the entire campaign lifecycle from planning to execution.
-- We assume users understand the terminology and calculation relationships.
+- We assume users understand the terminology, calculation relationships, and execution tracking workflow.
-- Adding the ability to save or export calculations would make this solution truly exceptional.
+- Adding the ability to save campaigns, export calculations, and visualize historical performance would make this solution truly exceptional.